dyyu/outlook-inline-reply/README.md

 # Outlook Inline Reply

 This is an add-in for Outlook 365 that provides a traditional style inline reply.
-Currently, it supports Outlook Desktop and Outlook on the
+Currently, it supports Outlook Desktop and Outlook Web.

-# Quick Start
+# Quick Start for development (Windows and MacOS)

 To run this add-in on your own machine, take the following steps.